John P. Fardy

 John Peter Fardy (August 15, 1922 – May 7, 1945) was a United States Marine who was killed in action during World War II.
-His heroic action, resulting in mortal wounds, on May 6, 1945, during the Battle of Okinawa were recognized with the Medal of Honor, the nation's highest honor.
+On May 6, 1945, during the Battle of Okinawa, Fardy dove onto an enemy hand grenade and smothered the blast with his body to save several nearby Marines, but died of his wounds the next day.
+His heroic actions were later recognized with the Medal of Honor, the United States' highest military decoration.

 Early years

-John Peter Fardy was born in Chicago Illinois, on August 15, 1922.
-Educated in the schools of Chicago, he graduated from Leo High School in 1940.
-He took a course in typing at the Fox Secretarial College the same year and entered the Illinois Institute of Technology the following year.
-He majored in mechanical engineering but left after the first year.
-He had been doing time study work previously, so he went to work at the Cornell Forge Company as a time study man and draftsman.
+John Peter Fardy was born in Chicago, Illinois, on August 15, 1922.
+His parents were Irish immigrants: Martin J. Fardy, a fireman from County Wexford, and Mary E. (née Kilkenny) Fardy from County Roscommon.
+He also had two older sisters Mary and Anne.
+He grew up in the Chatham neighborhood on the South Side of Chicago.
+Educated in the schools of Chicago, he graduated from Leo Catholic High School in 1940.
+He took a course in typing at the Fox Secretarial College the same year, and entered the Illinois Institute of Technology the following year.
+He majored in mechanical engineering, but left after the first year.
+He had been doing time study work previously, and took a job at the Cornell Forge Company as a time study man and draftsman.